May all beings be in peace

 My most passionate plea is for you to wake up to your true self as pure awareness.
 We have all heard it said that you are not a human being having a spiritual experience, but instead, you are a spiritual being having a human experience.
 While that shift in understanding is of course very important, there is still a deeper wisdom.
 In truth, you are not a being of any kind, physical or spiritual.
 You are pure awareness!
 And most importantly, your awareness is the One Awareness - the Divine Awareness - and as such, it is the only reality that was not created.
 This Divine Awareness is the source of all of creation and it is the only witness to it.
 This is your true fundamental self and this Source-Awareness is looking out of your eyes right now!

-The correct understanding of who you really are is one of the most important aspects of enlightenment along with the ability to flow in harmony with all that life brings forth.
-This book will help you become more skillful in the art of acceptance and in doing so, you will more easily experience a deep and lasting personal peace.
+This book will help you correctly understand who you really are as Source-Awareness and this is the first aspect of enlightenment.
+The second aspect is the ability to unselfishly flow in harmony with all that life brings forth.
+You can become more skillful in the art of acceptance and in doing so, you will more easily experience a deep and lasting personal peace.

-When you release your limiting beliefs about yourself, the world, and how you fit into it, you will be open to the wonder of it all and be able to joyfully put your values of kindness and caring into action with an aliveness that cannot be matched!
+When you release your limiting beliefs about yourself, the world, and how you fit into it, you will be open to the full flow of life and God’s love and you will be able to joyfully put your values of kindness and caring into action with an aliveness that cannot be matched!

 So what do you think?
 Are you inspired to learn more about the paradox of enlightenment?
 If so, this book just might offer you the clarity you have been looking for!